ftc-editorial/ig-template/README.md

 You do not need to worry about this as it already set up in templates.

+## Template Struture

+A chapter could consist of those types sections:

+* `text-over-media` Used for story cover, section cover, or credits
+* `column-grid` Usd to display main content in a two column layout.
+Left column displays paragraphs of text, image, video, quote, read more or credits.
+Right column dispalys static or scrollmation images.
+* `fullspan-video` A video span the width of the whole screen
+* `scroll-over-media` Text flowing over a fixed image background.
+It could be used to display credits or two-column contents.

 ## Data File

 Data saved in `json` format as `data/<project-name>.json`.